-The state government provides funding to subsidise fifteen hours per week for children attending three-year-old kindergarten and four-year-old kindergarten.
-Each child is allowed only one year of funded three-year-old kindergarten, but a second year of four-year-old kindergarten is available for children who meet the eligibility criteria and are deemed to have a developmental delay in at least two areas.
+The state government provides funding to subsidise fifteen hours of kindergarten for each child in the year before school.
+A second year of kindergarten is available for children who meet the eligibility criteria and are deemed to have a developmental delay in at least two areas.
+It is important to note that the majority of children are only eligible for one year of funded kindergarten.
 Children who withdraw from a funded program once they commence are not eligible for a second year anywhere in Victoria.

-Children are eligible to attend three-year-old kindergarten if they are turning three before the end of April in any given year.
-Parents can choose to wait an extra year if their child is born between January and April.
-The conversations about when a child is ready for kindergarten, and when a child is ready for school, need to take place before the child begins their funded kindergarten years.
+Children are eligible to attend kindergarten if they are turning four before the end of April in any given year.
+Some parents choose to wait an extra year, especially if their child is born between January and April.
+The conversations about when a child is ready for kindergarten, and when a child is ready for school, need to take place before the child begins their funded kindergarten year.
 This decision is critical and has long-reaching implications.
-At Chairo, we believe it is important to not rush children, and therefore to allow them to develop at their own pace, giving them time to grow, develop and flourish into the people that God has created them to be.

 Maternal and Child Health Services staff and kindergarten staff provide valuable information to parents about when to begin the more formal educational journey.
-As each child is only eligible for one year of funded three-year-old and four-year-old kindergarten, it is important to determine when they would benefit most from starting school and then enrol to attend kindergarten for the two years before that.
+As each child is only eligible for one year of funded kindergarten, it is important to determine when they would benefit most from starting school and then enrol to attend kindergarten the year before that.
+Some families may choose to enrol in pre-kinder the year prior to their funded kindergarten program.